Remezo/DataScience-Portfolio/Neural Net Architecture from Scratch/README.md

 ## Description

-AThis code implements components of a neural network including the input layer, hidden layers, activation function, weights and biases, an output layer, loss function, and optimization algorithm.
+This code implements components of a neural network including the input layer, hidden layers, activation function, weights and biases, an output layer, loss function, and optimization algorithm.
 * The input layer takes in the input data, while the hidden layers process the input and extract relevant features.
 *An activation function is applied to the output of each neuron in the hidden layers to introduce non-linearity.
 * Weights and biases are parameters associated with each neuron that are adjusted during training to optimize the network's performance.